casadoj/mekong_usecase/_sources/docs/3_run.md

 </lfbinding>
 ```

 In the `<lfoptions>` element, timeseries and maps to be reported are activated/deactivated.
-I chose to report timeseries of discharge (`repDischargeTs`) and reservoirs (`repsimulateReservoirs`).
+We chose to report timeseries of discharge (`repDischargeTs`) and reservoirs (`repsimulateReservoirs`).
 Regarding maps, in this case we're not interested in the end state maps, therefore `repEndMaps` is deactivated.
-We're only interested in the map stacks of state variables, therefore I activated `RepStateMaps`.
+We're only interested in the map stacks of state variables, therefore we activated `RepStateMaps`.
 However, this variable will not create the discharge and water abstraction map stacks; for that we need to activate the variables `repDischargeMaps` and `RepTotalAbs`.
 Finally, to generate the water exploitation index maps, we need to activate both `indicator` and `repWIndex`.

 In the `<lfuser>` element, we need to set several features.
-First, the points in the river network for which timeseries output will be generated; I defined three points using their longitude and latitude separated by spaces; there are other posibilities to set the reporting points.
-I set the simulation period, i.e., the start and end dates (`StepStart` and `StepEnd`), the timestep from which initial conditions may be read (`timestepInit`) and the timesteps that will be included in the output map stacks (`ReportSteps`); special attention to the 5 nines in this last variable (`1..99999`), which are necessary since the simulation exceeds the 10,000 timesteps.
+First, the points in the river network for which timeseries output will be generated; we defined three points using their longitude and latitude separated by spaces (there are other posibilities to set the reporting points).
+We set the simulation period, i.e., the start and end dates (`StepStart` and `StepEnd`), the timestep from which initial conditions may be read (`timestepInit`) and the timesteps that will be included in the output map stacks (`ReportSteps`).
 Later, the paths for the initial conditions and outputs are set.
 Finaly, the location of the initial condition maps must be specified.
 Special remark on the lower groundwater zone initial value (`LZInitValue`), for which we generated a map stack during the warmup run, instead of a end map; that's the reason why the directory where the map is located is different.

+> **Note**.
+Pay special attention to the 5 nines in the variable `ReportSteps` (`1..99999`), which are necessary since the simulation exceeds the 10,000 timesteps

 In the `<lfbinding>` element, same as in the warmup run, we must define the two maps that we generated in the [initialization run](1_initialization.ipynb).